-The first Open House was held on November 6, 2019 at the Downtown Library and had about 150 participants.
+The first Open House was held on November 6, 2019, at the Downtown Library and had about 150 participants.
 The format of the Open House involved four stations, staffed by 1-2 Task Force members.
 Station topics included defining the commons, identifying potential users of the commons, reviewing images of example urban parks, and completing a survey about potential activities in space.
-The Open House also included a PowerPoint presentation illustrating the history of the Library Lot and Library Block from the 1950s to the current time through maps and photos.
-(See Appendix G for a copy of the powerpoint presentation)
+The Open House also included a PowerPoint presentation illustrating the history of the Library Lot and Center of the City Block from the 1950s to the current time through maps and photos (see Appendix D for a copy of the powerpoint presentation and a letter of comment on the history).